Stories from the cave

-Last night I had a chance to hang with a good friend, one of my “wise woman” friends.
-I talked about my interview with Nicolette Tallmadge on her podcast, “Crafting Voices”) and how I got shivers down my back (in a good way!) listening to myself talk about my art.
-You can listen to this interview “Inspirations” here: http://www.craftingvoices.org/past-guests/ and read more about Nicolette and her program here: http://www.craftingvoices.org/about/ It’s about 45 minutes and I’m at the very end.
+Years ago, I was hangin’ with Lorna, one of my “wise woman” friends.
+I told her about being interviewed Nicolette Tallmadge, on her podcast, “Crafting Voices”) and how I got shivers down my back (in a good way!) listening to myself talk about my art.
+You can listen to this interview “Inspirations” here.
+And you can read more about Nicolette and her program here.
+It’s about 45 minutes and I’m at the very end.
 Hey, it’s worth the wait!
+(Oh geez, never mind, 36 minutes is to long to wait for almost anything.)

-In that interview, I shared a break-through moment I had years ago, when I realized the story about the cave, was the story about myself, and my art.
+In that interview, I shared a break-through moment I had years ago, when I realized the story about the Lascaux Cave, was the story about myself, and my life journey with art.

-Lorna laughed.
-“I got that the first time you told me the cave stories!” she exlaimed.
-“The cave is your heart.”
+My friend Lorna laughed.
+“I got that the first time you told me the cave stories!” she exclaimed.
+“That cave is your heart.”

-We talked more about the active listening exercise I learned from another “wise woman” mentor, Deborah Kruger. (“Empowerment for Women in the Arts”) The premise of the activity is, we all know in our hearts what it is we want and what we can do about it.
-We just need the opportunity to be listened to, listened to deeply and well, so that that it can come out.
-You can read more about this workshop here: http://www.deborahkruger.com/workshops.php and see Deborah’s beautiful fiber work here: http://www.deborahkruger.com/gallery.php
+We talked more about the active listening exercise I learned from another “wise woman” artist/mentor, Deborah Kruger.
+She taught me that we all know in our heart–what it is we want and what we can do about it.
+We just need the opportunity to be deeply listened to, so that that it can come out.

-I had a sudden thought.
+I had a rampaging thought.
 Can’t even remember what it was now.
 I think it was some issue to do with my art.

-And I could FEEL my mind pounce on that thought like a dog on a bone.
-I began to pry at it and tear at it, trying to get it open.
+And I could actually feel my mind pounce on that thought like a dog on a bone.
+It began to pry at it and tear at it, trying to get it open.

 It was like someone had given me a long division problem and told me to solve it in my head.